 Our program is designed for children between the ages of 3 through 5.

-The 2020 Summer Exploration Program has been cancelled due to the COVID-19 pandemic.
-The 2021 Summer Exploration Program will be provided virtually.
+The 2020 Summer Exploration Program was cancelled due to the COVID-19 pandemic.
+The 2021 Summer Exploration Program was provided virtually.